hknio/hacken-oracle/README.md

+# About

+In 2020, the amount of stolen cryptocurrencies is less than in 2019, but nevertheless, the number of hacks has only increased.
+The DeFi boom attracted the attention of many hackers and bad actors as money continued to flood into the market.

+At the moment, there are no oracles on the market that would allow determining whether an address is involved in any kind of fraud (For example hacks, scams, etc).
+This allows criminals to use DeFi platforms to exchange illegally obtained cryptocurrencies.
+For example, Kucoin hackers used Uniswap to exchange stolen coins: https://blog.chainalysis.com/reports/kucoin-hack-2020-defi-uniswap.

+Hacken using Crystal data created oracle that allows protecting crypto platforms from “malicious” crypto deposits.
+Platforms and users will be able to check whether it is safe to accept a transaction from a particular address because cryptocurrencies can be blocked when they are further deposited on any centralized exchange.

 # Properties

 Pass one of the properties below to Crystal Oracle and check if address is risky for this criteria